Samarth-Desai-08/chatbot-genai/README.md

 # chatbot-genai

-# 🤖 Simple Chatbot using OpenAI and Streamlit
+# 🤖 Chatbot using OpenAI and Streamlit

 This is a basic chatbot built with Streamlit and OpenAI GPT API.